The Brocks of Cambridge: Katharine Alison (1876–1967)

-Katharine married her brother-in-law, Harold Lindsay Smith (31 May 1880 – 29 September 1961), a bookseller's assistant dealing with overseas correspondence, in the third quarter of 1911, nine years after her brother Charles had married Harold's sister Annie Dudley.
+Katharine married her brother-in-law, Harold Lindsey Smith (31 May 1880 – 29 September 1961), a bookseller's assistant dealing with overseas correspondence, in the third quarter of 1911, nine years after her brother Charles had married Harold's sister Annie Dudley.
 Like the Brocks, the Smiths were a close family and, after the death of the third sibling Dudley James Smith (18 December 1883 – 18 August 1917) in Flanders during World War I, the electoral register shows Harold and Katharine lived next door to his widow Gertrude Alice (Struggles) (4 October 1888 – 14 August 1974).

-Harold and Katharine had one child, Barbara Noel (25 December 1913 – 31 July 2000), a poet who published at least four volumes of poetry.
-Barbara married the mathematician Bernard Scott (27 Aug 1915 – 7 November 1993). in Cambridge, England during the third quarter of 1939.
+Harold and Katharine had two daughters, Alison Lindsey (24 July 1912 – 26 March 2006), who married Arthur Harvey, an engineer, and Barbara Noel (25 December 1913 – 31 July 2000), a poet who published at least four volumes of poetry.
+Barbara married the mathematician Bernard Scott (27 Aug 1915 – 7 November 1993). in Cambridge, England, during the third quarter of 1939.
 The couple had four sons and the marriage was dissolved in 1972.
 Barbara died in Burgess Hill, West Sussex on 31 July 2000, and was cremated in Cambridge on 16 August 2000, with her family taking away the ashes.
 Barbara's son Colin Richard and his wife Diane were her executors, and her son Godfrey Peter, then living in Ann Arbor Michigan, as her literary executor.

 Katharine died in Lewes, Sussex on 31 December 1967.
 She was the last and the longest lived of the seven Brock children.
 She was cremated at the Cambridge City Council's crematorium at Dry Drayton on 5 January 1968 and her ashes were scattered in the crematorium garden.